 HEALTH A sedentary lifestyle is a life ender.
-It contributes to poor circulation in the lower extremities and other health problems, including early mobidity.
+Lack of circulation in the lower extremities causes health problems, including premature death.

 Exercise to delay or prevent gout.
 You may ask, "What is gout, and what does it have to do with exercise?"
-Gout is usually characterized by recurrent attacks of inflammatory arthritis—a red, tender, hot, and swollen joint that may also manifest visible disfigurement.
+Gout is usually describes asrecurrent attacks of inflammatory arthritis.
+It is a red, tender, hot, and swollen joint that may also manifest visible disfigurement.